What an AIR TRAFFIC CONTROLLER can teach your small business about JUGGLING MULTIPLE PROJECTS (by BigHeads founder, John Palumbo)

 So, the takeaway for YOU is simple – always consider approaches and techniques from OUTSIDE industries to inspire innovations and solutions for your own.

-You might not immediately see how the marching behavior of ants could help a major airline create a more efficient boarding process…or how techniques used by a bounty hunter could help a fortune 500 company find the best employees to hire…or how a tool used by a car restoration specialist could lead to a new color-matching product for a cosmetics company, but these are the types of unexpected connections we make every day to help companies create innovative new products and ideas.
+You might not immediately see how a paint-blending tool used by a car restoration specialist could lead to a new product for a cosmetics company…or how analyzing the marching behavior of ants could help a major airline develop a more efficient boarding process…or how techniques used by a bounty hunter could help a fortune 500 company find the best employees to hire…but innovation often results from industry “CROSS POLLINATION.”

 Carlyn Kelly, EVP of Strategy and Innovation